10 Grapefruit Health Benefits Explained

-By eating citrus fruits or fruits and vegetables that contain lots of flavonoids, you can effectively boost your body’s overall immune system and get rid of the free radicals and toxins that worsen your health – especially important if you’re battling with cancer.
+By eating citrus fruits, and specifically fresh grapefruits which contain lots of flavonoids, you can effectively boost your body’s overall immune system and get rid of the free radicals and carcinogens that worsen your health – especially important if you’re battling with cancer.

 Grapefruits are well-known as being the fruits with the highest water content per serving.
 This makes them really helpful for keeping your body and skin hydrated over the course of the day.

 Besides delivering much-needed moisture to various parts of your body, the water content in grapefruits is great for transporting the much-needed vitamins, nutrients, and minerals around your body more efficiently.
 This can also help to flush out toxins and reduce your risk of kidney stones.

 This means you’ll feel the benefits that the fruit can provide quicker and more effectively.
 It’s easy to see why sailors used to refer to grapefruit as ‘the forbidden fruit’.
 Probably because they’d want to save them for their voyages for all that natural juice!

 When it comes to treating your skin or hair with grapefruit, I would recommend using the essential oil instead.
 The essential oil of grapefruits is a concentrated liquid form of all the phytonutrients, minerals and vitamins that are contained within the fruit, it’s just a lot easier to use on your skin or hair and a lot more effective as well.

-Oil is also important for a variety of other skin related issues, such as healing wounds and keeps them clean.
-The oil acts as a natural antimicrobial agent, which means that it helps to kill off and remove bacteria that can lead to further infection which makes it great for treating acne-prone skin.
+Oil is also important for a variety of other skin-related issues, such as healing wounds and keeps them clean.
+The oil acts as a natural antimicrobial agent, which means that it helps to kill and remove bacteria that can lead to further infection which makes it great for treating acne-prone skin.

+Any nutritionist will be the first to list the nutrition facts of grapefruits.
+But what about your skin, hair, and nails?
 Grapefruit essential oil is particularly good for treating your hair!
-The antioxidants in the oil help to clear your scalp of any free-radical molecules that generally lead to cell damage.
+The antioxidants in the oil help to clear your scalp of any free radical molecules that generally lead to cell damage.
 If left untreated, it may cause your hairs to die from the inside.